RanaElGahawy/CalendarEffect/index.md

 <details markdown="1">
   <summary><strong>Central Limit Theorem</strong></summary>
         The Central Limit Theorem (CLT) is a cornerstone of statistics, stating that the distribution of sample means from any population will approach a normal distribution as the sample size gets large, regardless of the original population's shape.
-This convergence to normality, usually with samples of 30 or more ($$ n >= 30$$).
+This convergence to normality, usually with samples of 30 or more ($$ n \geq 30$$).
 </details>

 After investigating all the calendar effect's windows using the Welch’s t-test, the detectives found an interesting lead in their story.
 The test rejects the null hypothesis of equal mean returns for all calendar effects, with reported p-values effectively equal to zero.
 This outcome reflects overwhelming statistical evidence that average returns differ between calendar and non-calendar periods; however it still doesn't prove casuality.
 The investigators also had to keep i mind that, given the extremely large sample size of daily NASDAQ data, even very small mean differences become statistically detectable causing this high signifigance result.
 As a result, they interperet these findings as evidence of statistical significance rather than economic magnitude.
 The detectives decides that the presence of the highly significant p-values does not imply that calendar effects are large, stable, or economically meaningful, which motivates them to go for another independent witness as well.